 Applications will be considered according to the following selection criteria:

 Academic merit of the candidate

 Potential impact on the development of the candidate’s home country

 You must apply to one of the following nominating bodies in the first instance – the CSC does not accept direct applications for these scholarships:

-Your application must include the following supporting documentation, by 16:00 (GMT) on January 18, 2021, in order for your application to be eligible for consideration:
+Applications must be submitted by 16:00 (GMT) on November 1, 2021.
+Your application must include the following supporting documentation, by 16:00 (GMT) on November 22, 2021, in order for your application to be eligible for consideration:

 Proof of citizenship or refugee status – uploaded to the online application system